run-x/opta-docs/content/en/Features/terraform.md

 - Clouds: AWS, GCP, Azure are supported.
 - Modules: Most opta modules are supported except for a few (ex: DNS, Datadog) where Opta does some processing outside of terraform.

 If your configuration uses a module that is not supported, the command will output a warning listing the unsupported modules.
 For most cases, there will be additional documentation generated in the readme on how to configure these modules outside of terraform.
+If you have already configured these modules (ex: DNS) and migrate your infrastucture from Opta to Terraform, it will still work as expected.

 If you run into an issue or would like extra support, please join our [slack](https://slack.opta.dev/) and reach out to us there.